SabaRG/Assignments/Congestion-Tax-Calculator-Net-Core-Solution/Readme-HelpDocument.md

 ##### Summary

-This is the main class for CongestionTaxCalculator of a vehicle in several days
+This is the main class for CongestionTaxCalculator of a vehicle in several days.
+It is a re engineered version of the main assignment, but as it has many bugs, I defined it as an obsolete class to warn anybody that instantiate it and also I exclude it from code coverage.

 <a name='M-congestion-calculator-v2-Application-Services-CongestionTaxCalculatorV1-GetTax-congestion-calculator-IVehicle,System-DateTime[]-'></a>
 ### GetTax(vehicle,dates) `method`

 ##### Summary

+This method must calculate and return toll fee for different vehicles and dates, even though it has many bugs now.

 ##### Returns